luca-patrignani/mental-poker/README.md

   - good cards to themselves
   - or bad cards to others
 - Guarantee that one player's hand is kept secret to the other players
-- Provides non-repudiability over players' choises.
+- Provides non-repudiability over players' choices.

 ## Optional functionalities
 - Give some amount of chips to each player